 If the person you want to help has mental capacity

-- Support them on an informal basis when they need it
+- Support them informally when they need it.

 - Prepare for the future by helping them put formal arrangements in place for when they need them.

 Supporting people informally

 If someone has mental capacity but finds it hard to deal with paperwork or to keep on top of things, they might welcome some informal help with their finances.

-You can do a lot to help people with their money without taking complete control – and in many cases, it’s better for them (and less stressful for you) if you don’t.
+You can do a lot to help people with their money without taking complete control.
+In many cases, it’s better for them (and less stressful for you) if you don’t take control.

 Preparing for the future

-If you think the person’s mental capacity is going to decline, it’s a very good idea to encourage them to make a power of attorney which won’t stop working if they lose mental capacity.
+If you think the person’s mental capacity is going to decline, it’s a very good idea to encourage them to make a power of attorney that won’t stop working if they lose mental capacity.

-If they decide to do it, get things set up as soon as possible when they still have mental capacity.
+If they decide to make a power of attorney, get things set up as soon as possible – while they still feel well.

 If the person you want to help has lost mental capacity